dannykrouk/ageDirSizes/README.md

 Create a csv file with the size of the various "content"/data directories within an ArcGIS Enterprise deployment.

 BASIC USAGE:
+1. Open a command window as admin, ideally as the service account user for the Enterprise components
-1. Open the PowerShell command prompt: "C:\Program Files\PowerShell\7\pwsh.exe"
+2. Start the PowerShell command prompt: "C:\Program Files\PowerShell\7\pwsh.exe"
-2. Load the file into the command prompt memory space: . .\ageDirSizes.ps1
+3. Load the file into the PowerShell memory space: . .\ageDirSizes.ps1
-3. Run the command: Export-EnterpriseDirectorySizesToCsv -portalUrl https://<machine.name.with.domain>:7443/arcgis -user <portal admin user> -password <password> -includeUncPaths true  -outputFile ageDirectories.csv
+4. Run the command: Export-EnterpriseDirectorySizesToCsv -portalUrl https://<machine.name.with.domain>:7443/arcgis -user <portal admin user> -password <password> -includeUncPaths true  -outputFile ageDirectories.csv

 REQUIREMENTS:
 1. Requires PowerShell 7